drew1kun/ansible-sshd/README.md

 If there is no specific User or Host CA you want to use, then you need  the specified files will be created automatically.

-To provide complete non-interactivness User and Host CA private key files will be UNENCRYPTED () so please back up them and store in a secure place (like KeepassXC db etc..).
-By default the files will be stored in **/etc/ssh/** (or in **/etc** for MacOS 10.12 or earlier), owned by root and protected by Unix permissions.
+To provide complete non-interactivness User and Host CA private key files will be UNENCRYPTED () so please back up them and store in a secure place (like [KeepassXC][keepass] db etc..).
+By default the files will be stored in */etc/ssh/* (or in */etc* for MacOS 10.12 or earlier), owned by root and protected by Unix permissions.
 The corresponding notifications wil pop up upon successful role execution.

 Requirements